aishat-liasu/aishat-liasu/README.md

 I am constantly learning better ways to write maintainable and scalable code as well as improve my soft skills.
 As of the moment, I am trying to create my portfolio as it's long over due.

-### Skills
+### Technical Skills

 These are technologies I have used as a Developer

-- HTML
-- CSS
-- JavaScript
-- React
-- WordPress
+- Frontend: HTML, CSS, JavaScript, React, WordPress
-- SQL
-- PostgreSQL
-- MySQL
-- Python
+- Backend: SQL, PostgreSQL, MySQL, Python, Express, NodeJs, Flask

+### Soft Skills

-- Express
+- Problem solving
-- NodeJs
+- Dedicated Learner

-### Contact Me
+### Connect With Me

 - [Portfolio](https://aishat-liasu.github.io/)
 - [LinkedIn](https://www.linkedin.com/in/aishat-liasu)